Desperate Dogs & Other Pets Stranded By Hurricane Harvey Get Saved By Real Life Heroes

 Other dogs that were rescued from Hurricane Harvey recently arrived in New Jersey, according to News 12 New Jersey.
 Many of the dogs were scheduled to go to NJ before the storm hit, but due to the extreme weather conditions, their trip was moved up.
 “Let’s get those animals up here safe, let’s get them homes, let’s get them rescued where they can be safe up here so that we have that space for the animals [in Texas],” said Southern Paws founder Ashley Gardenier.

 We love hearing that so many people are dedicated to saving these abandoned animals.
+To see photos of local heroes saving these desperate animals, click through our gallery above.

 Our thoughts and prayers continue to go out to those affected by Hurricane Harvey.

-Note: UPDATE: A local animal rescue organization set up a GoFundMe page to raise donations for animals impacted by the storm.
-To date, over $185K has been raised for veterinary care, food, and bedding.
-To further donate, click on the link here.